 - Full report: South India budget report

-As you can see, we tried to stick to a budget of €25 per day, less in India.
-For some that’s a lot, for many it’s not.
+As you can see, I tried to stick to a budget of €25 per day.
+Less in India.

-We’re very budget-oriented, but there were times when we spent more than we intended to, on things like clothing and electronics.
-These expenses bumped up averages for some countries, but if you’re planning on long-term travel, they’re going to happen eventually.
+I’m budget-oriented—hello, backpacker—but there were times when I spent more than I intended to on things like clothing and electronics.
+These expenses bumped up averages for some countries, but if you’re planning on long-term travel, they’re inevitable.

-(Unless you’re a magician who never breaks anything nor destroys clothes, which, alas, we are not.)
+(Unless you’re a magician who never breaks anything nor destroys clothes, which, alas, I am not.)

-Since we’ve been on the road for a while, we’re also more willing to skip out on sights we find too expensive.
-Many a traditional house in Iran was skipped, and we’ve walked away from plenty of sights in India out of frustration at the dual pricing system.
+Since I’ve been on the road for a while, I’m also more willing to skip out on sights I find too expensive.
+Many a traditional house in Iran was skipped, and I’ve walked away from plenty of sights in India out of frustration at the not-always-logical dual pricing system.

-If you’re on a short holiday these sights are worth the extra buck, but we’d rather have a few more days in India than see seven traditional houses.
+If you’re on a short holiday these sights are worth the extra buck, but I’d rather have a few more days in India than see seven traditional houses.

 Long-term backpacking really doesn’t have to cost you an arm and a leg, especially compared to your cost of living.
-In the Netherlands we were spending almost €2,000 a month… each.
+While living in the Netherlands, I was spending almost €2,000 a month.
 That’s four months of travel in India!

-If you’re trying to up your backpacking game in the future, here’s our advice to you:
+If you’re trying to up your backpacking game and travel on a budget more in the future, here’s my advice to you:

 Visit cheap countries.
-Your dreams of wining and dining in Paris will have to wait.
+Your dreams of wining and dining in Paris will have to wait until you’re old and rich.
+Hopefully.

 Travel domestically.
-We met plenty of Pakistanis and Indians that say they can’t travel because they can’t get visas.
-Um, dudes and dudettes, your home countries are awesome.
-Explore them.
+All around the world, I meet people who say they can’t travel because they can’t get visas… except yo.
+FYI dudes and dudettes: your home countries are awesome.
+Why not explore them, first?

 Hitchhike and use Couchsurfing.
 They’re the greatest ways to save money and meet people at the same time.